arpanghosal/Obsidian-Notes/Notes/Misc/Trivia Science Stuffs.md

 ---
 # Fossilization
 Fossils are the preserved remains or traces of ancient organisms that lived in the past.
 They provide crucial evidence for understanding the history of life on Earth.
 Fossilization is a rare process that requires specific conditions.
+Quick look:
+- animal dies, gets buried quickly in sediment
+- more sediment accumulates, compactifying the animal inside, whatever remains of it.
+- Groundwater seeps in through the sediment.
+Mineral from water gradually replaces all the organic materials one cell at a time.
+- Finally you have a crystallised mold of what used to be the animal.
 Here's a detailed explanation of how fossils are formed:

 1. **Death and Burial**: The fossilization process usually begins when an organism dies.
 For an organism to be fossilized, it needs to be rapidly buried or protected from scavengers and decay.
 Burial can occur in various environments, such as sedimentary deposits, volcanic ash, tar pits, or ice.